ktetsuyama/Work-Day-Scheduler/README.md

 ## Description

-An application that challenges the user with a timed quiz on Javascript fundamentals.
+An application that allows the user to schedule their day and be informed if events are in the past, present, or future.

 ## Table of Contents